 Blackjack Strategy: Splitting and Doubling Down Explained

-The point of blackjack is to beat the dealer to 21 or the highest value hand that doesn’t surpass 21.
+The goal of blackjack is to beat the dealer to 21 or the highest value hand that doesn’t surpass 21.
 Tighten up your blackjack strategy by understanding the game’s most risky, yet rewarding moves: the blackjack double down and blackjack split.
 With the right strategy, you can reduce the house edge and keep up.

 Although entirely different from one another, each has the potential to boost the total payout for a particular hand.
 Read our useful guide to the blackjack split and double.
-We go over the truth about card counting, when to split in blackjack and how to take advantage of the blackjack double.
+We go over the truth about card counting, when to split in blackjack, and how to take advantage of the blackjack double.

 Card Counting

-Depending on who you ask, counting cards is either smart blackjack strategy or straight-up cheating.
-Despite common misconceptions, there are no laws against card counting at either the federal, state or local level in the US.
+Depending on who you ask, counting cards is either a smart blackjack strategy or straight-up cheating.
+Despite common misconceptions, there are no laws against card counting at either the federal, state, or local level in the US.
 It’s the casino that doesn’t want you to try getting an edge on the house.

-You might think it’s easier online since there’s no one over your shoulder, but every online casino does its best to inconvenience card counting blackjack players.
+You might think it’s easier online since there’s no one over your shoulder, but every online casino does its best to inconvenience card-counting blackjack players.
 From frequent shuffling to fewer hands per hour and harsh penalties for anyone suspected of card counting, don’t count on getting away with it.

 Splitting